croessner/ldapbench/README.md

   Workload mode: auth | search | both (default: auth)
 - --filter string
   LDAP filter used in search mode.
 If it contains "%s", the username is substituted.
 Example: (&(objectClass=person)(uid=%s))
+- --sasl-external
+  Use SASL/EXTERNAL for DN lookup and the search step (mode=search and the search phase of mode=both).
+Requires ldapi:// or TLS client certificates.
+User bind for authentication tests remains simple bind with the user's DN/password.
 - Workload controls:
   - --concurrency int: number of workers
   - --connections int: number of LDAP connections in the pool